Elton John: five things you may not know about the singer

 A football fanatic, John is a lifelong supporter of his childhood local side, Watford.
 He has previously served stints as the club’s president and chairman, and was later named Honorary Club President for Life.
 He also has a stand named after him in the club’s Vicarage Road ground.

 In 2016, he formed yet another connection with the Hertfordshire side when his son Zachary was signed to Watford’s youth academy at the age of seven.
 In 2019, Zachary and his younger brother Elijah led Watford players onto the pitch for their FA Cup final against Manchester City.

 Elton’s wacky sunglasses have been his trademark since the 1970s, so it’s not surprising that he has accrued quite a few over the decades – but the sheer number might surprise you.

 The exact size of the collection is a subject of debate, but in 2010 the man himself put the number at 250,000.

-“In 2013 he was forced to deny claims he had hired a separate hotel room in which to store his spectacles,” notes the Daily Mail.
+“In 2013 he was forced to deny claims he had hired a separate hotel room in which to store his spectacles,” noted the Daily Mail.

 He doesn’t own a phone

 In 2016, he told US chat show host Jimmy Kimmel that he doesn’t use a smartphone.
-“I just don’t want a phone,” he admitted.
+“I just don’t want a phone,” he said.

-Last Christmas, when asked to share his hopes for 2019, he told the Associated Press: “I hope people can spend less time on their phones.”
+In Christmas 2018, when asked to share his hopes for the following year, he told the Associated Press: “I hope people can spend less time on their phones.”